ghostshanky/all_we_need/README.md

 ---

 ## 🚀 What is this?
-**All We Need** is a curated, community-driven directory of high-quality developer tools.
+**All We Need** is a curated, community-driven directory of high-quality developer tools, libraries, and resources for modern software engineering.
 No SEO spam.
 No ads.
 Just tools that pass the engineering test.

 - 🛠 **Dev Tools**: Essential utilities for your workflow.
 - 💎 **Hidden Gems**: Underrated libraries and services.